yogagii/YogaBlog/content/react-admin.md

 ## responsive

 The best compromise would be to use <SimpleList> on small screens, and <Datagrid> on other screens.
-That’s where the <Responsive> component comes in:
+That's where the <Responsive> component comes in:

 ```javascript
 // in src/posts.js